defo-project/ech-dev-utils/README.md

 that you have other code repos installed and built in e.g.
 ``$HOME/code/openssl`` or ``$HOME/code/nginx`` etc. Some of those pathnames are likely still too hardcoded in scripts and configs but we'll fix things as we go.
 Feel free to submit PRs if you make things better.
 As we're in the process of moving this from our OpenSSL fork source tree, some of the scripts might e.g.  get those pathnames wrong, so bear with us as we fix that.
+(We've gotten as far as the ``smoke_ech.sh`` script, but the ones below that have yet to be tested when run from here.)

 ## ECH-style wrappers for OpenSSL command line tools (and related)